FIN392/Batch/How to use my functions.md

 # How to use my functions

-There are two ways to use functions:
+There are two ways to use the functions:
 - [Copying the code to the end of your script](#copying-the-code-to-the-end-of-your-script)
 - [Adding the .CMD file to your project folder](#adding-the-cmd-file-to-your-project-folder)